-MTH 4900 Seminar in Mathematics (1-3)
+MTH4900 Seminar in Mathematics (1-3)

-This course features rotating special topics, independent study and/or group studies in algebra, number theories, geometry, probability and statistics, and problem solving.
-This course is the second in a two course sequence for students preparing for a foundational math credential.
+This course features rotating special topics, independent study and/or group studies in algebra, number theory, geometry, probability and statistics, and problem solving.
+This course is the second in a two course sequence for students preparing for a foundational math credential, focusing on topics in Math CSET, Domain II.
+(Prerequisite: junior/senior standing with instructor's approval).